Hyperion-Robotics/QuickESPNow/README.md

 ## Warnings

-This library can only work with theese board versions of the esp32 board manager in arduino:
+This library can only work with these board versions of the esp32 board manager in arduino:
 - `3.x.x`
 - `2.0.17`